 Thomas said it's important to note that the vaccine won’t prevent C.Diff.

-For the study, the institute is looking for 1,000 individuals over the age of 65, and have not had C. Diff before.
+For the study, the institute is looking for 1,000 individuals over the age of 65who have not previously had a C. diff infection.
 They must also have one of the following risk factors for infection:

 - Have received antibiotics in the last three months